rhaloubi/shri/deops.md

 SonarQube: use SonarCloud free tier (no need to self-host).

-Build Docker images for each service.
+Build Docker images for each service

 👉 No cost here (GitHub Actions free minutes + SonarCloud free tier).